-Fig. 3 is a striking demonstration of vestiges of the H-SIT quantum critical point in this "avoided transition."
+Figure 3 is a striking demonstration of vestiges of the H-SIT quantum critical point in this 'avoided transition'.
 It further makes the connection between the resistance saturation on the superconducting side and that on the insulating side, where in our highly granular films it can be attributed to vestiges of local phase coherence in strongly fluctuating superconducting grains.

 Finally, we turn to making a more microscopic connection between the logarithmic divergence and the morphology of our films.
-We will then argue that this connection can be generalized to samples where strong inhomogeneity emerges in the superconducting state following amplification of local disorder [15-17].
-Focusing on the insulating side, here, with a carefully analyzed microstructure, we are able to show that the observed logarithmic divergence is indeed consistent with originating from the extreme granular inhomogeneity, leading to weak resistivity divergence over an intermediate range of temperature.
-As shown in Fig. 1(b), the granular structure consists of a hierarchy of grain sizes, spanning over two orders of magnitude, from microscopic interstitial ones to "large grains" - a fraction of a $\mu$ m.
+We will then argue that this connection can be generalized to samples where strong inhomogeneity emerges in the superconducting state following amplification of local disorder Focusing on the insulating side, here, with a carefully analyzed microstructure, we are able to show that the observed logarithmic divergence is indeed consistent with originating from the extreme granular inhomogeneity, leading to weak resistivity divergence over an intermediate range of temperature.
+As shown in Fig. 1b, the granular structure consists of a hierarchy of grain sizes, spanning over two orders of magnitude, from microscopic interstitial ones to 'large grains'-a fraction of a μm.
 Hence, in the insulating state, the system consists of a wide range of tunneling barriers between the metallic (or superconducting) islands.
 These barriers are determined by a competition between normal or Josephson tunneling and charging energy mediated by the dielectric background environment.
-Assuming a log-uniform distribution of barrier's energy $\Delta$ : $p(\Delta) = 1/\Delta$ and summing parallel conductances, we show that the resultant resistance can exhibit weak power law or logarithmic divergence.
-At much lower temperature, however, the resistivity will diverge much faster in an activated fashion.
-A more detailed account of our analysis is given in the supplementary.
-This emerging behavior further supports our intuition that transport is determined by a collective effect of the In grains coupled within the InOx matrix.
+Assuming a log-uniform distribution of barrier's energy $\Delta$ : $p(\Delta) = 1/\Delta$ and integrating over